compthinking/compthinkblog/_posts/2013-06-23-How-do-the-Distance-to-the-Horizon-and-the-Distance-to-the-Space-Station-Compare--a58e6b0dcf2b.md

 ---
-title: >-
-  How do the Distance to the Horizon and the Distance to the Space Station Compare?
+title: How do the Distance to the Horizon and the Distance to the Space Station Compare?
-description: ''
-date: '2013-06-23T19:14:00.000Z'
+date: 2013-06-23

-tags: []
 ---

 ![](/assets/0__sXJUMZQER44LiFyv.jpg)